prideout/sfpaths/README.md

 ### To be done

-- Enable Pages
-- Can Flask serve up the docs folder?
 - Animate the D3 paths
 - Left / Right buttons on mobile portrait
 - Blog entry